-- (3) Those who have taken classes through correspondence offered by a foreign graduate school in Japan and who have been awarded a master's degree, professional degree, or the equivalent thereof from that institution. - (4) Those who have completed a course of education at a foreign graduate school in Japan, and who have been awarded a master's degree, or professional degree, or the equivalent thereof from the aforementioned graduate school.
-The aforementioned graduate school should be located within a foreign education system designated as appropriate by the Ministry of Education, Culture, Sports, Science and Technology. - (5) Those who have completed a Master's curriculum at and been conferred a Mastersequivalent degree from United Nations University (hereinafter referred to as "United Nations University"), established based on the December 11, 1972 United Nations General Assembly Resolution stipulated under Article 1-2 of the Act on Special Measures Incidental to Enforcement of the Agreement between the United Nations and Japan regarding the Headquarters of the United Nations University (Law No. 72, 1976). - (6) Those who have completed the educational curriculum at an foreign institution, at an educational institution designated as class 4, or at the United Nations University, and have passed the examination and screening prescribed in Article 16 Clause 2 of the Graduate School Foundation Standards (Order 28 of the Ministry of Education, 1974), thereby are deemed to have a Master's degree or the equivalent thereof. - (7) Those designated by the Ministry of Education, Culture, Sports, Science and Technology. - (8) Dependent upon screening of an individual's entrance qualifications, those who hold a master's degree, professional degree, or the equivalent thereof from a graduate school and who are 24 years old or above. - 3 Those eligible for entrance into the Graduate School of Medicine are as follows; - Those having graduated university (limited to those majoring in Medicine, Dentistry, Veterinary Medicine or Pharmacy with a course term of more than 6 years). - (2) Those upon whom a bachelor's degree in Medicine, Dentistry, Veterinary Medicine or Pharmacy have been conferred as set forth in Article 104 subparagraph 4 of the School Education Act. - (3) Those who have completed 18 years of formal education abroad (including degrees in Medicine, Dentistry, Veterinary Medicine or Pharmacy). - (4) Those who have completed a course of 18 years of formal education (including degrees in Medicine, Dentistry, Veterinary Medicine or Pharmacy) in a foreign country by taking classes through correspondence offered by a school of the aforementioned foreign country in Japan.
+- (4) Those who have completed a course of education at a foreign graduate school located in Japan, whose graduate-level programs have been recognized within the education system of the country that it is located, and designated by the Ministry of Education, Culture, Sports, Science and Technology.
+Candidates must have been awarded a Master's or professional graduate program degree, or the equivalent thereof from the aforementioned graduate school, through programs recognized by the Ministry of Education, Culture, Sports, Science and Technology, following stipulations provisioned separately by the aforementioned Ministry. - (5) Those who have completed a curriculum, upon whom a degree equivalent to a Master's degree has been conferred, from the United Nations University (hereafter referred to as "United Nations University"), promulgated by the General Assembly of the United Nations on December 11, 1972 and in accordance with the Agreement between Japan and the United Nations concerning the Act on Special Measures Incidental to Enforcement of the Agreement between the United Nations and Japan regarding the Headquarters of the United Nations University (1976, Resolution 72, Article 1 Item 2). - (6) Those who have completed a curriculum of education curriculum at an foreign institution of education, at a Class Four institution of education, or at the United Nations University, and have met passing requirements for examinations and screening processes as prescribed in Article 16 clause 2 of the Standards for the Establishment of Graduate Schools, and so have consequently been deemed as possessing academic skills that are equivalent to, or of a higher level than that of a person who has been conferred a Master's degree. - (7) Those deemed appropriate for admission by the Ministry of Education, Culture, Sports, Science and Technology. - (8) Those 24 years of age or older and have been deemed to possess academic skills that are equivalent to, or of a higher level than that of a person who has been conferred a Master's or professional graduate program degree, through individual entrance qualification screening conducted by the Graduate School. - 3 Those eligible for enrollment to the Doctoral program of the Graduate School of Medicine must meet any one of the following requirements: - Those who have graduated from university (limited to those majoring in medicine, dentistry, veterinary medicine or courses in pharmacy with a term of more than 6 years). - (2) Those upon whom a Bachelor's degree in medicine, dentistry, veterinary medicine or pharmacy have been conferred, as set forth in Article 104 clause 4 of the School Education Act.